March 26, 2021

 You can find online jobs that list legitimate full and part time jobs on indeed.ca, simplyhired.ca and upwork.com.

-While there are many scams out there that advertises a big pay cheque for doing pretty much nothing, working from home raises many questions about how secure it is to share your information online, especially for big companies.
+While there are many scams out there that advertise a big pay cheque for doing pretty much nothing, working from home raises many questions about how secure it is to share your information online, especially for big companies.
 Many of these companies have started screening their potential candidates via online background checks platforms.

 Don’t know what will show up on your background check?